 This is a question that is likely to provoke a wide variety of responses from different atheists.
 I’ve heard some atheists admit they wish they could believe in a god, and others brush the question aside with such dismissive responses as “I have no desire to become irrational.”
 There are others who give more complicated or nuanced answers that lie somewhere between those two extremes.
 And for me, personally, the answer would have to be a “no.”

 That’s not to say that I don’t ever feel awkward about my nonbelief in ways that I know would be alleviated if I did believe.
 But those situations are more about how I interact with other people than about my atheism.
 For example, when people experience a tragedy, it is very common for others to reach out to them with expressions of consolation that are couched in religious terms; especially if the recipient is known to be religious.
 That’s something I can’t do, and it occasionally makes me feel a bit hobbled in attempting to console believing friends.
-The things I find comforting, they wouldn’t, and so it feels like both an intrusion and an exercise in futility at such times to try and put that perspective forward at those times.
+The things I find comforting, they wouldn’t, and so it feels like both an intrusion and an exercise in futility at such times to try and put that perspective forward.
 At the same time, I just can’t bring myself to offer words that both of us would know to be insincere (or perhaps worse, might be perceived as sincere).
 And so I find myself offering only the most vague and empty-sounding of platitudes to people I dearly wish to comfort.

 If only I believed, I think that I could speak to people in these situations in ways that might be more meaningfully supportive to them.
 Although, it should be said, I have known people who, despite being religious, have said they find the religious expressions often offered at these times to be empty platitudes as well.
 So maybe the idea that a shared religious belief would grant a comforting connection is wrong anyway (or at least not universally true).